daniel-meilak/Wavefunction-Collapse/README.md

-# Wavefunction Collapse using C++ and raylib
+# Wave Function Collapse using C++ and raylib

-This repo is my attempt at implementing a simple wavefunction collapse algorithm specifically for tilesets.
+This repo is my attempt at implementing a simple wave function collapse algorithm specifically for tilesets.
 It is inspired by the work of [Maxim Gumin](https://github.com/mxgmn/WaveFunctionCollapse).

 The program includes hand made controls for changing the speed of the simulation, as well as swapping out the tilesets.

-Currently the work requires [raylib](https://www.raylib.com/) to be preinstalled (with a working C++ compiler) to run.
-In the future I will include a playable version (compiled with ecmascript) on Itch.io and possibly add a CMake build.
+Currently the work requires [raylib](https://www.raylib.com/) to be preinstalled (with a working C++ compiler) to compile.
+There is a playable version (compiled using emscripten) on [Itch.io](https://atiladhun.itch.io/wavefunction-collapse)!

 The C++ code is written using modern C++, and requires C++20 support to compile.